 Activists sometime hear, “I was veg for a while, but I didn’t feel healthy.”
 There are also many stories along these lines on the Internet.
 This real-world feedback stands in stark contrast to the “vegetarianism is a wonder diet/meat is a deadly poison” message favored by some activists.

 Even a moderate health argument doesn’t hold sway over most people – especially young people.
 But the health argument is worse than an inefficient use of our limited resources.
 When we recite amazing claims, the public often hears it as dishonest propaganda.
 This ultimately hurts animals, because most people will then dismiss all animal advocates.
 Those few who do try a vegetarian diet because of its purported “magical properties” will likely quit if they don’t immediately lose weight, increase their energy, etc. They will then tell everyone how awful they felt as a vegetarian, and how much better they feel now as a meat eater.
 Just one failed vegetarian can counter the efforts of many advocates.

-The nutritional case historically presented by vegetarians was so bad that, in 2001, Jack became a registered dietitian in order to evaluate nutrition research firsthand and provide sound recommendations.
 If we want to do our best to prevent suffering, we must learn and provide a complete, unbiased summary of the nutritional aspects of an ethical diet, including uncertainties and potential concerns.
 Doing so leads people to realize we are not simply partisan propagandists, and creates healthy spokespeople for the animals!

 Countering the Stereotype